mjordan/islandora_workbench/README.md

 ## Updating nodes

 You can update nodes by providing a CSV file with a `node_id` column plus field data you want to update.
+Updates preserve any values in the fields, they don't replace the values.
 The other column headings in the CSV file must match machine names of fields that exist in the target Islandora content type.
-Currently, text fields, taxonomy fields, and linked node fields (e.g. "Member of" for collection nodes) can be added.
+Currently, text fields, taxonomy fields, linked node fields (e.g. "Member of" for collection nodes), and typed relation fields can be added.

 For example, using the fields defined by the Islandora Defaults module for the "Repository Item" content type, your CSV file could look like this: